msample/envoy-filter-example/inject.rst

    headers will be sent to the injection service in the gRPC request payload if set true.
 Defaults to false if unspecified.
 If set true the *include_headers* configuration option is ignored.

+params // TODO impl this
+  *(optional, object)* opaque named string values to send with gRPC inject request to control implementatation-specific behaviour of injector service ().

 upstream_inject_headers
   *(optional, array)* header name strings desired to be injected into